-Diagnosis is made by stool examination and serology; radiology may be necessary for extraintestinal manifestations.
+Diagnosis is made by stool examination and serology; radiology is necessary for extraintestinal manifestations.

-Tapeworms refer to parasites of the taxonomic class Cestoda, and include the orders Pseudophyllidea and Cyclophyllidea.
-They divide their life cycles between two animal hosts.
-The worms can vary in length from a few millimeters to 25 m, and can contain thousands of proglottids (tapeworm segments).
+An infection by parasitic flatworms of the taxonomic class Cestoda.
+The worms can vary in length from a few millimeters to 25 meters, and can contain thousands of proglottids (tapeworm segments).
 Adult tapeworms usually possess an anterior scolex (head; plural "scolices") that may be modified with structures or organelles that attach to the host.
-Therapy is aimed at the destruction of the scolices, and failure to achieve this will result in regrowth of the tapeworm.
 When mature, these parasites reside in the intestinal tract of definitive carnivorous hosts, and larval cysts are formed in the intermediate hosts.